Skip to content

 Introduction

-The tools available today for working with BGP are fundamentally passive.
-BMP streams a copy of the RIB to a collector.
-MRT dumps give you a snapshot you can analyze after the fact.
-CLI scraping lets you poll a router's state.
-All of these let you observe — but none of them let you act.
+The tools available today for working with BGP fall into two camps.
+On the monitoring side, BMP streams a copy of the RIB to a collector, MRT dumps give you a snapshot to analyze after the fact, and CLI scraping lets you poll a router's state — all observation, no control.
+On the active side, software speakers like ExaBGP and GoBGP let you originate and process routes programmatically — but they are session endpoints with a BGP stack of their own: your router peers with the tool, not through it.

 bgpipe fills that gap.
 It operates as a transparent proxy sitting on the BGP wire between two speakers.
 Every message flowing in either direction passes through a pipeline of composable stages — each doing one thing well, chained together like UNIX pipes:

+Because bgpipe speaks native BGP on both sides, routers see a normal peer — no protocol changes, no vendor lock-in.
 Because every message has a full JSON representation (including Flowspec), you can pipe BGP through jq, Python, or any tool that handles JSON.
+Because it supports MRT, BMP, and ExaBGP formats, it integrates with existing infrastructure.

 The result is a single tool that handles monitoring, filtering, security enforcement, format conversion, and session manipulation — all from the command line, all composable, all scriptable.